 Reading Labels: What to Look For

 When reading supplement labels, pay close attention.
 Different products have different amounts of vitamins and minerals.
-Look for gummies with at least 50% of the daily value for important nutrients24.
+Look for gummies with at least 50% of the daily value for important nutrients.

 I like gummies with more vitamins and minerals.
-This means they’re more likely to help you meet your daily nutritional needs25.
+This means they’re more likely to help you meet your daily nutritional needs.
 Also, watch out for sugar.
-Most gummies have 2-4 grams of sugar per serving, which can be a problem for those with insulin issues26.
+Most gummies have 2-4 grams of sugar per serving, which can be a problem for those with insulin issues.

 Reading labels carefully helps you make better choices.